Learning Through Play & The Environment

 Through ‘play’ children learn to count, recognise colour, use a pencil, work

 co-operatively with others, talk, listen, solve problems and most of all they learn a love of learning…

 All of these comments and questions can be heard while children are thinking about their own learning – what they may tell you is that they are ‘…just playing’.

 The Learning Environment

 Children in our Early Years classes are able to play indoors and outdoors throughout the day in all different types of weather.
 We work to ensure that our learning environments are bright, vibrant, stimulating and interactive.

 We have a range of equipment & resources and have created different areas for investigating ideas and developing thinking for the six areas of the curriculum.
-Our outdoor areas include a mud kitchen, pirate ship, musical house, a stage in a bandstand, areas to dig, planters to use for growing, climbing equipment and lots of opportunities for imaginative role play.
+Our outdoor areas include a mud kitchen, our bike park and workshop, a noisy musical house, bark and pebble beds for small world play, areas to dig, planters to use for growing, climbing equipment and different opportunities for imaginative role play.